MCamp859/hello-world/ITM-README.md

 #### Install Helm

 Follow the below steps to install the Helm component.
-If you are running behind a corporate proxy, please ensure the proxy is set up correctly.
+If you are running behind a corporate proxy, be sure the proxy is set up correctly.
 For details, see [Proxy Settings](#proxy-settings).

 ```bash
   curl <https://baltocdn.com/helm/signing.asc | sudo apt-key add